Joseph Davey Cunningham: Early life

+Career in India

 He was first employed on the staff of the chief engineer of Bengal Presidency in 1834.
-In 1837, he was appointed assistant to Colonel Claude Wade, the political agent on the Sikh Empire.
+In 1837, he was appointed assistant to Colonel Claude Wade, the political agent in Ludhiana on the Sikh Empire and Anglo-Afghan ties.
 For the next eight years he held and occupied several political positions in this area under Colonel Wade and his successors until 1845.
 At time of the outbreak of the first Anglo-Sikh War (December 1845), he was a political agent in the state of Bahawalpur.

 Upon the commencement of the conflict, he was attached first to the staff of Sir Charles Napier and then to that of Sir Hugh Gough, Commander-in-chief in India.
 He was present, as political officer, with the division of Sir Harry Smith at the battles of Buddawal (22 January 1846) and Aliwal (28 January 1846).
 At Sobraon (10 February 1846), he served as an additional aide-de-camp to the Governor-General, Sir Henry Hardinge.
 His services earned him a brevet and the appointment of political agent to the state of Bhopal from 1846 to 1850.

-He published History of the Sikhs in 1849.
+As per his tombstone, he was a captain of the Bengal Engineers.

+Joseph lived amongst the Sikhs for eight years and conceived of writing a first-hand account of the Sikhs in 1844 and had access to reports amid other British sources and his own testimony, as he was an eyewitness to the two Anglo-Sikh wars.
+He published History of the Sikhs in Bhopal in 1849.
+The book consisted of nine-chapters divided into two parts: the first part (chapters 1–4) deals with the early Sikh history involving the Sikh gurus whilst the second part (chapters 5–9) deals entirely with Anglo-Sikh relations.
 The second edition of the book was published in 1853 after the death of Cunningham by his brother Peter Cunningham.

+According to Cunningham, the British bested the Sikhs in the wars due to Dogra treason within the Sikh court, specifically Raja Lal Singh, Raja Tej Singh, and Gulab Singh.
 The book was noted for Cunningham's criticism of Sir Henry Hardinge's management of the Anglo-Sikh War and which then brought about his dismissal from political service since the views expressed in this work were anything but pleasing to his superiors.
 As a punishment, he was removed from his political appointment and sent back to regimental duty.
 The disgrace is reported to have hastened his death, and soon after his appointment to the Meerut Division of Public Works, he died at the city of Ambala, Punjab in 1851.
-His grave is still there in Ambala Christian cemetery.
+His grave is located at the Christian Cemetery/European Cemetery on Jagadhari Road in Ambala Cantonment, with it being rediscovered in 2021 by a team of the Commonwealth War Graves Commission (CWGC).